Get in Touch

 • Automated alerting on workflow failures and execution time anomalies.

-• Lab: set up monitoring and failure alerting for a multi-step CI/CD workflow.
+• Lab: Set up monitoring and failure alerting for a multi-step CI/CD workflow.

 Real-World DevOps Automation Scenarios

-• Incident response automation: alert enrichment, on-call notification, and runbook triggering.
+• Incident response automation: Alert enrichment, on-call notification, and runbook triggering.

 • Kubernetes pod health monitoring with automated restart and escalation workflows.

-• Configuration drift detection: comparing deployed state against desired configuration.
+• Configuration drift detection: Comparing deployed state against desired configuration.

-• Scheduled infrastructure maintenance: cleanup tasks, snapshot creation, and resource reaping.
+• Scheduled infrastructure maintenance: Cleanup tasks, snapshot creation, and resource reaping.

-• Lab: build a complete incident response workflow with enrichment, notification, and automated remediation.
+• Lab: Build a complete incident response workflow with enrichment, notification, and automated remediation.

 Requirements

-• Experience with Git and at least one CI/CD platform such as Jenkins, GitHub Actions, or GitLab CI.
+• Experience with Git and at least one CI/CD platform, such as Jenkins, GitHub Actions, or GitLab CI.

 • Familiarity with the Linux command line and Docker containers.